-- the most recent actuarial valuation date is December 31, 2008; - actuarial cost is determined using the Entry Age Normal Cost Method; - the amortization method is determined using the level annual dollar approach; - the actuarial value of assets is book value plus the average unrealized gain for the last three years minus excess investment income as defined by state law; and - the unfunded accrued liability is amortized using a 15-year period. - Significant actuarial assumptions are as follows: - investment rate of return is six percent per annum; - projected salary increase is four percent annually, adjusted by the terms of a collective bargaining agreement; - post-retirement benefit increases are not projected; - there is no inflation rate assumption; and - mortality assumptions use the 1983 GAM Mortality Table set forward two years for females.
+- the most recent actuarial valuation date is December 31, 2009; - actuarial cost is determined using the Entry Age Normal Cost Method; - the amortization method is determined using the level annual dollar approach; - the actuarial value of assets is book value plus the average unrealized gain for the last three years minus excess investment income as defined by state law; and - the unfunded accrued liability amortization period is the lesser of 15 years and the benefit life expectancy for the fund. - Significant actuarial assumptions are as follows: - investment rate of return is six percent per annum; - projected salary increase is four percent annually, adjusted by the terms of a collective bargaining agreement; - post-retirement benefit increases are not projected; - there is no inflation rate assumption; and - mortality assumptions use the 1983 GAM Mortality Table set forward two years for females.